gregory-ledenev/Vert.x-EasyRouting/README.md

 EasyRouting is an experimental lightweight annotation-based HTTP routing library for Vert.x web applications.
 It simplifies route configuration by allowing developers to define routes using annotations and automatically handles parameter binding and response processing.
-While inspired by SpringBoot's annotation-based routing patterns, it maintains a focused, lightweight implementation without attempting to replicate SpringBoot's entire feature set.
+While inspired by JAX-RS and SpringBoot's annotation-based routing patterns, it maintains a focused, lightweight implementation without attempting to replicate SpringBoot's entire feature set.